 Since 1977, our law firm has helped accident victims in Dundalk and across Baltimore County stand up to negligent property owners and insurance companies.
 Our award-winning trial attorneys, who have more than 80 years of combined experience, have successfully recovered tens of millions of dollars in settlements and jury awards.

-How William G. Kolodner Personal Injury Lawyers Can Help With Your Premises Liability Claim in Dundalk, MD
+How WGK Personal Injury Lawyers Can Help With Your Premises Liability Claim in Dundalk, MD

 When you get hurt because of a hazardous condition on real property in Dundalk, Maryland, the owner of the premises can be financially responsible for your injuries.
 However, the owner will not be quick to admit fault, and their insurance carrier might try to say that you’re to blame for your accident.